 A guide to mapping your Plytix attributes with Shopify fields

-This article will show you how to map Plytix attributes with Shopify fields to send product data to your Shopify store using our Shopify integration.
+This guide will help you understand how to map your Plytix attributes to Shopify fields within the Plytix integration for Shopify.
+You'll learn what each Shopify field represents and how to configure your attribute mapping to seamlessly send product data to your Shopify store using our Shopify channel.

 *Skip to any section in this article by clicking on the links above